Tophness/dalle-mini/README.md

 ## About

 The original dall-e mini requires linux and runs on a web server.

-This one gives you a desktop app you can run on Windows.
+This one is a desktop app you can run on Windows.

 ## How to use it?